For Authors

 Website links and DOIs

-If a link is no longer valid, find one that is.
-In some cases, you can simply remove a dead hyperlink and leave the other details intact.
-At other times you may need to remove the entire reference.
+If a link is no longer valid, please find one that is, or delete it.
 If a reader cannot locate your source, the information is unverifiable.
-It is essential to draw from reputable and established academic sources.
+It is essential to draw from reputable and established sources.
 DOIs are more stable than website pages.

 REQUIRED FILES AT SUBMISSION

-When submitting an article to the JAE, please include the following:
+When submitting an article to the JAE, include the following:

-The anonymised manuscript file The primary author is responsible for ensuring the manuscript is fully anonymised and adheres to our style and referencing guidelines.
+Anonymised manuscript file The primary author is responsible for ensuring the manuscript is anonymised and adheres to our style and referencing guidelines.

-Copyright permissions The primary author is responsible for ensuring that if any copyrighted material is used in the paper, written permission has been obtained to do so.
+Copyright permissions The primary author is responsible for ensuring that if any copyrighted material is used in the paper, written permission has been obtained.
 Please attach this permission as an extra file when you submit the paper.
+If you have default permission to copy the material (e.g., it is published open-access), you still need to state this but not to provide proof.
+Be sure of your facts.
+If your paper is accepted, we will check, and misleading information does not favour authors.

-Acknowledgements If there is an acknowledgement in your paper, it must appear on the first or last page.
-Anyone who helped create your paper should be acknowledged, even if they were not actual authors.
-The use of AI to create graphics, perform analyses, plan the sections of your paper, or improve the grammar should be noted in the manuscript.
+Acknowledgements Acknowledgements must appear on the last page.
+Anyone who helped create your paper should be acknowledged, even if they were not directly authors.
+The use of AI should be noted (as described in the relevant section of these guidelines above).

 EDITORIAL AND PEER REVIEW PROCESSES